crr0tz-4-d1nn3r/CTFs/June_gle_2020/Pwn/Intro/README.md

 ```

 ## solution
 I don't know what I'm doing - just want to start with that.
 Navigate to /CHALLENGES/intro.
 Read the README, not much help. strings target?
-Nothing to interesting, but "main" is named.
+Nothing to0 interesting, but "main" is named.

 ```
 gdb target